 - Bank robbery.

-Federal Criminal Lawyer Thomas Gallagher, of GALLAGHER CRIMINAL DEFENSE SERVICES, has over twenty-nine years of experience.
+Federal Criminal Lawyer Thomas Gallagher, of GALLAGHER CRIMINAL DEFENSE, has over thirty years of experience.
 Federal criminal attorneys can make a difference, and provide needed help to People targeted by the government.
 Gallagher works hard, and strives to be the best criminal attorney he can be.
 Gallagher is an experienced criminal defense attorney, who has worked on high-profile criminal cases.
 He has been rated as one of the top criminal lawyers in Minnesota, by Martindale-Hubbell (peer reviewed, top “AV rated” attorney), and avvo.com (10 out of 10 “superb” criminal lawyer).

-If you are a target of a federal criminal investigation, or have been charged with a federal crime, give Federal Criminal Attorney Thomas Gallagher a call to make an appointment for an office case evaluation at his law office located next to the federal courthouse in downtown Minneapolis.
+If you are a target of a federal criminal investigation, grand jury indictment, or have been charged with a federal crime, give Federal Criminal Attorney Thomas Gallagher a call to make an appointment for an office case evaluation at his law office located next to the federal courthouse in downtown Minneapolis.
 Call 612-333-1500.